 In the past, he was principle investigator in the research unit ‘Constitutional Politics in post-Westphalian Europe’ (CoPolis) in the department of Sociology, University of Trento, Italy (financed by the Provincia Autonoma di Trento, 2012-15).
 The project aimed at an interdisciplinary analysis of constitutional change in four European countries, analysing constitutional reform, and constitutional claims-making as well as the constitutional discourses and critique as endorsed and articulated by a variety of actors (legal, political, and civil society).
 See for the project: CoPolis

-Blokker obtained a habilitation in sociology in the Czech Republic (‘docent’), as well as the Abilitazione Scientifica Nazionale for the position of Associate Professor in General, Political and Legal Sociology (14 C/1) and Political Science (14 A/2) in 2012 and 2013.
+Blokker obtained a habilitation in sociology in the Czech Republic (‘docent’), as well as the Abilitazione Scientifica Nazionale for the position of Full Professor in Political and Legal Sociology (14/C3).
 He was a Visiting Fellow at the Law Department of the European University Institute in April-July 2014.

 In 2009-11, he was a postdoctoral fellow at the department of Sociology, University of Trento, working on the project ‘Constitutional Crisis in the New Member States’ (a monograph on New Democracies in Crisis.
 A Comparative Constitutional Analysis of the Czech Republic, Hungary, Poland, Romania and Slovakia has appeared with Routledge).
 In 2007-2008, he was a Marie Curie Post-Doctoral Fellow at the School of Social and Cultural Studies, University of Sussex (until September 2007, School of Sociology and Social Policy, University of Liverpool), working on a project called “Varieties of Democracy in Central and Eastern Europe”, which has resulted inter alia in a recently published monograph with Routledge: Multiple Democracies in Europe.
 Political Culture in New Member States.
 His current research is on constitutionalisms, constitutional rationalities, plurality, and participation in the new member states. (see Research)